When people hear the term “holistic,” they typically think about alternative medicine.

-All aspects affecting the dog must be taken into consideration when deciding on his diet, because each dog has a unique set of needs.
+All aspects affecting the dog must be considered when deciding on his diet because each dog has a unique set of needs.
 Just because a bag of pet food says it’s the perfect dog food for “this type of canine” does not mean that it’s the perfect food for your specific dog.

-For those interested in feeding dogs raw dog food diet, I recommend browsing through the following:
+For those interested in feeding dogs a raw dog food diet, I recommend browsing through the following:

 Healing Dogs from the Inside